-In addition to a Reading Packet prepared by the program's French instructors, you are required to purchase the following level-appropriate French textbook once you arrive in Morocco.
+In addition to a Reading Packet prepared by the program's French instructors, readings for the Advanced French level include the following level-appropriate textbook, which you are required to purchase once you arrive in Morocco:

-Saint Exupery, A. (1993).
-Le Petit Prince.
-Paris, France.
-ISBN: 978-0318635767.
 Gallon, F., Hiber, C., & Rastellode, C. (2007).
 Le Mag' 3 et 4.
 Paris, France.
+Anouilh, J. (2012).
+Antigone.
+Larousse.